Acxiom/metalus/docs/application-example.md

 step in the pipeline.
 The *MAPFIELDSSTEP* relies on the execution id being **ROOT**.
 This pipeline needs to be part of an execution that is dependent on the *ROOT* execution created previously.

+Notice the *Global Link* used to reference the input dataframe from the ROOT pipeline, providing a shortcut name that can be used anywhere after that step completes

 The following parameter should be added to the pipelines array which will be responsible for setting the column order, column names, and data types on output.
 Specifically, renaming GENDER to GENDER_CODE applying logic to only save the first character in upper case and adding a new field called FULL_NAME which is built from concatenating first name to last name: